waynegakuo/nova-reel/README.md

 2. Click "Add project" and follow the prompts to create your project.
 3. ⚠️ **Important:** Upgrade your project to the Blaze (pay-as-you-go) plan.
 Cloud Functions and Vertex AI (which Genkit uses) require a billing-enabled project.
 Don't worry, free tiers are generous for testing.

+#### ☁️ Enable Essential Google Cloud APIs:

+Enable Essential Google Cloud APIs

+Your Firebase project uses Google Cloud behind the scenes.
+For secure secret management, the Secret Manager API must be enabled.
+Other necessary APIs (like Cloud Functions, Cloud Build, Cloud Run, Vertex AI) are usually enabled automatically by Firebase when you deploy functions or use AI features.

+- Go to the Google Cloud Console for your Firebase project.
+- In the navigation menu, go to APIs & Services > Enabled APIs & Services.
+- Search for and enable the Secret Manager API.

 #### 🛠️ Install Firebase CLI:

 > **Note for Firebase Studio users:** Skip step 2 (npm install command) and go directly to step 3 (firebase login).